etiennec78/Home-Automation/Automatic Gate/Extra/Automations/README.md

 Can send a notification to phones and HA frontend

-Can send a TTS to phones and home speakers
+Can play a TTS on phones and home speakers

 ### Import the blueprint 🗺️